sven1977/ray/doc/source/rllib/rllib-fault-tolerance.rst

 :ref:`training and evaluation EnvRunner workers <rolloutworker-reference-docs>`.
 This provides fault tolerance at worker level.

-This means that if you have n :py:class:`~ray.rllib.env.env_runner.EnvRunner` workers sitting on different machines and a machine is pre-empted, RLlib can continue training and evaluation with minimal interruption.
+This means that if you have ``n`` :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors located on different nodes and one of the nodes is pre-empted, RLlib continues training and evaluating with minimal interruption.

 The two properties that RLlib supports here are self-recovery and elasticity:

 * **Elasticity**: RLlib continues training even when an :py:class:`~ray.rllib.env.env_runner.EnvRunner` is removed.
-For example, if an RLlib trial uses spot instances, nodes may be removed from the cluster, potentially resulting in a subset of workers not getting scheduled.
-In this case, RLlib will continue with whatever healthy :py:class:`~ray.rllib.env.env_runner.EnvRunner` instances left at a reduced speed.
+  For example, if an RLlib trial uses spot instances, nodes may be removed from the cluster, potentially resulting in a subset of
+  EnvRunners not getting scheduled.
+In this case, RLlib continues with whatever healthy :py:class:`~ray.rllib.env.env_runner.EnvRunner` instances left at a reduced speed.
-* **Self-Recovery**: When possible, RLlib will attempt to restore any :py:class:`~ray.rllib.env.env_runner.EnvRunner` that was previously removed.
-During restoration, RLlib syncs the latest state over to the restored :py:class:`~ray.rllib.env.env_runner.EnvRunner` before new episodes can be sampled.
+* **Self-Recovery**: When possible, RLlib attempts to restore any :py:class:`~ray.rllib.env.env_runner.EnvRunner` that was previously removed.
+During restoration, RLlib syncs the latest connector states and model weights over to the restored :py:class:`~ray.rllib.env.env_runner.EnvRunner` before new episodes are sampled by the recovered actor.

 Worker fault tolerance can be turned on by setting ``config.fault_tolerance(restart_failed_env_runners=True)``.